Daughters of Presidents

-After a romantic relationship with actor George Hamilton, Lynda married Charles "Chuck" Robb who would go on to become Governor of Virginia.
-Their relationship endured an affair by Chuck while governor, with Miss Virginia who would later become a Playboy nude model.
+After a romantic relationship with actor George Hamilton, Lynda married Charles "Chuck" Robb who would go on to become governor of Virginia.
+Their relationship endured a transgression by Chuck while governor—an affair with Miss Virginia, who would later become a Playboy nude model.

 Luci married Patrick Nugent in 1966, while her father was president.
-They would have 4 children prior to divorcing in 1979.
+They would have four children prior to divorce in 1979.
 Luci would later marry a Canadian businessman.
 She was diagnosed in 2010 with Guillain–Barré syndrome.
-Her doctor expects her to recover fully.
+At the time, her doctor expected her to recover fully.

-President Jimmy Carter's daughter was considered by some to be awkward and stand-offish during the time she lived in the White House.
-This was not unusual for a girl of just nine years of age who was from a very small town like Plains, Georgia.
+President Jimmy Carter's daughter was considered by some to be awkward and standoffish during the time she lived in the White House.
+This was not unusual for a girl of just nine years of age from a small town like Plains, Georgia.
 She was criticized severely in the press, especially when she was seen reading a book during a state dinner, which was very offensive to the foreign guests.

 Amy attended public schools in Washington and high school in Atlanta.
 She was dismissed from Brown University for academic reasons.

 She participated in a number of demonstrations in the 1980s and was arrested with activist Abbie Hoffman in 1986 at a rally against the CIA.

 Ever the non-conformist, Amy refused to let her father "give her away" at her wedding to James Wentzel in 1996.
 She stated that "she belonged to no one."

 Amy lives in Atlanta with her husband and one son.
 She keeps a low profile and does not participate in public ceremonies or give interviews.
 Probably more than any other presidential daughter, she has not taken advantage of the opportunities that would be granted to her as the daughter of President Jimmy Carter.